JakeHub852/bootdev-progress/progress-log.md

 ## 📅 2025-06-02 - Session 2
 - Learning about changing variables in place.
-- Learned more about using main and main_test and how to add them to my VCS notes
+- Learned more about using main and main_test and how to add them to my VCS notes.
-- Started new way to organise files instead of naming file YYYY/MM/DD_file, I will name the folder and have the file called main inside
+- Started new way to organise files instead of naming file YYYY/MM/DD_file, I will name the folder and have the file called main inside.
-- Added mkdatefolder.sh script to make dated folders as well as files
+- Added mkdatefolder.sh script to make dated folders as well as files.
-- Started thinking about an idea for a project: Meal Randomizer
+- Started thinking about an idea for a project: Meal Randomizer.

+## 📅 2025-06-02 - Session 3
+- Added **``scientific-notation.md``** to computing notes.
+- Added working scientific-notation test to code-snippets.
+- Learning more about logical operators.
--
+- ``and`` ``or`` and  ``not``.